nmrugg/Scrapbook/readme.md

 Right now, it is basically alpha quality, but I plan to continue developing it.

-I am resleasing the Scrapbook code under the [GNU AFFERO GENERAL PUBLIC LICENSE v3 (AGPLv3)](http://www.opensource.org/licenses/agpl-v3.html).
+I am resleasing the Scrapbook code under the [GNU Affero General Public License v3 (AGPLv3)](http://www.opensource.org/licenses/agpl-v3.html).
 The Unhosted files have their own licenses.